How to Paint Over Your Old Terrazzo Flooring?

 • Finally, rinse the floor with clean water to remove the residual debris and gunk, you can use a wet vacuum cleaner if you want

-Keep in mind, that if there is excess oil, grease, wax buildup, or rust stains on your floor, you may need to remove them using a more powerful cleaner like a tri-sodium phosphate-based cleaning solution.
+Keep in mind that if there is excess oil, grease, wax buildup, or rust stains on your floor, you may need to remove them using a more powerful cleaner like a tri-sodium phosphate-based cleaning solution before you paint or whiten your terrazzo floors.

 Step 2.
 Patch up the cracks